9 Interesting Facts About Bamboo

 If you’re looking for the very best bamboo products on the market, we’ve got you covered!
 Forever Bamboo has everything you need to transform your residential and commercial spaces with bamboo:

-• Poles: Design the garden of your dreams using versatile bamboo poles left intact or halved.
-These beautiful poles come in 5-, 8- or 10-foot lengths to create trellises, accents, stakes and more.
+- Poles: Design the garden of your dreams using versatile bamboo poles left intact or halved.
+These beautiful poles come in 5-foot, 8-foot or 10-foot lengths to create trellises, accents, stakes and more.

-• Matting: Forever Bamboo’s bamboo matting comes in different patterns, colors, textures and sizes and is 100% eco-friendly, causing no damage to the environment when you dispose of them.
+- Matting: Forever Bamboo’s bamboo matting comes in different patterns, colors, textures and sizes and is 100% eco-friendly, causing no environmental damage when you dispose of them.

-• Paneling: Transform your flat interior and exterior walls with our gorgeous textured bamboo paneling available in 8- and 50-foot lengths and 4-foot heights.
+- Paneling: Transform your flat interior and exterior walls with our gorgeous textured bamboo paneling, which is available in 8-foot and 50-foot lengths and 4-foot heights.

-• Umbrellas: At Forever Bamboo, we have one of the most extensive selections of thatch Tiki umbrellas in the industry.
+- Umbrellas: At Forever Bamboo, we have one of the industry’s most extensive selections of thatch Tiki umbrellas.
 Shade your oasis with our African Reed and Mexican Palm umbrellas and covers.

 Interesting Facts About Bamboo Products